 On ミュ〜コミ＋プラス (radio show), during his Yoake wa mada/Hikari Tatsu Ame promotions in 2017, the show’s MC mentioned that Saito has refreshing/soothing looks that give off a “rich boy” vibe.
 Not long after saying that, the MC concluded that looks can deceive.
 As soon as Saito started talking and getting more comfortable with the show, the MC noticed that he is slightly different from his image – “a bit crazy” according to the MC – which immediately tainted that soothing image of his.
 Saito said that’s normal about him, adding that people are often surprised to know how he truly is behind his looks and aura.

-He also added that he’s the type to worry about everything and is usually incredibly nervous, hence his trademark shaky hands while holding to scripts or microphones.
+Saito added that he’s the type to worry about everything, preparing everything ahead of time.
+He’s usually incredibly nervous, hence his trademark shaky hands while holding to scripts or microphones.

 “I want people to find me sexy”

 Saito‘s fans label him as the gentle and cool type that looks artsy and intelligent.
-At the same time, the media labels him as one of the most handsome in the seiyuu business, even as “the beautiful guy“.
-Some television channels have even labeled him as “美人過ぎる声優” (voice actor who is too beautiful).
+At the same time, the media labels him as currently one of the most handsome in the seiyuu business, even as “the beautiful guy“.
+Some television channels have labeled him as “美人過ぎる声優” (beautiful voice actor).
 However, Saito begs to differ.
 He mentioned on A.B.C-Z’s radio show back in 2017 that he’d prefer people to find him sexy instead of someone cool, gentle or beautiful.

-On Saito Soma and Ishikawa Kaito’s Dameraji (2018), Saito mentioned once again that from now one he wants to be viewed as sexy, which prompted Kaito to make fun of his wish.
+On Saito Soma and Ishikawa Kaito’s Dameraji (2018), Saito mentioned once again that from now on he wants to be viewed as sexy, which prompted Kaito to make fun of his wish.

 Smart and witty despite denying it